Slion/VirtualDesktop/README.md

 - `IVirtualDesktopNotificationService`
 - `IVirtualDesktopPinnedApps`

-Once you have the IDs add them in a new `setting` element in [app.config].
+Once you have those IDs, add them in a new `setting` element in [app.config].
-Make sure to specify the correct 5 digits Windows build version.
+Make sure to specify the correct 9 digits Windows build and cumulative update version.
 You can get it using one of those methods:
 - From the UI run: `winver`
 - From shell run: `ver`
 - From powershell run: `cmd /c ver`

-Make sure to contribute back your changes.
+Don't forget to contribute back your changes.

 ## Publish